everstudybee/s6-dotnet-core-clinic/README.md

 ### DESCRIPTION

-Web application for operating the Clinic.
+Web application for managing the Clinic.
 It enables the registration of doctors, patients and visits.
-MS SQL Server database, Database First approach.
+MS SQL Server database, Code-First approach.